mia-platform/api-explorer/README.md

 npx lerna publish
 ```

-if publish fails with error `Current HEAD is already released` use
+if publish fails with error `Current HEAD is already released` it's generally due to a previous failure on publishing the packages; in order to make sure it's published use

 ```sh
 npx lerna publish from-git
 ```

+so that lerna will ignore the existing tag and publish the current version.

 ## License